 Lack of childcare and disparities in education in light of school closings

 Social distancing asks us to stay physically separated from one another, posing the risk of increasing social isolation and loneliness (social distancing still allows for other forms of social connection, mostly through technology, that can help decrease social isolation and loneliness).
 This risk is particularly high for elderly individuals and those already isolated.
-While the relationship between isolation caused by social distancing and mental health has not been studied, experts on social isolation and its associated negative health outcomes have begun to weigh in on potential impacts social distancing may have.
-See this meta-analysis on the effect of social relationships on morbidity and mortality for more information.
+While the relationship between isolation caused by social distancing and mental health has not been studied prior to the pandemic, this meta-analysis explores the effect of social relationships on morbidity and mortality.
+Module 4, Mental Health in COVID-19, explores isolation and other mental health impacts of the pandemic.

 As rates of COVID-19 infection have increased across the United States, so too have racist and xenophobic sentiments toward Chinese and Chinese-American people, or, more broadly, people who appear East Asian.
 A report from San Francisco State University demonstrated that news coverage of anti-Asian discrimination increased by 50% in February.
 These reports cited acts against Asian-American individuals and the community at large, as well as xenophobic labels employed by the media and political leaders.
 Asian-American establishments have seen a particular decline in business.
 Between January and February, Manhattan’s Chinatown sales dropped between 40-80%, as news of the virus spread in the U.S., even before there were any confirmed cases of COVID-19 in New York City itself.
 On multiple occasions, President Trump called the virus "The Chinese Virus," despite recommendations from the WHO to avoid geographical descriptors, because prior nomenclature, such as the Middle East Respiratory Syndrome, resulted in stigmatization of particular communities.
 Amidst these large-scale acts of discrimination, interpersonal attacks have escalated, ranging from accounts of school bullying and verbal harassment to physical assault.